pranavmishra90/research-reference/protocols/recipes/buffers/tris-buffered-saline-TBS.md

 ## Notes
 Abcam and Thermo have protocols in agreement.
 Phosphosolutions proposes 2mM Tris, 14 mM NaCl, 0.1% Tween-20, pH 7.6.

+We currently have 2N HCl stock in the lab, so it requires significantly more HCl added to neutralize the Tris Base.

 ## References
 1. Western blot buffers and stock solutions.
 Abcam. https://www.abcam.com/protocols/buffer-and-stock-solutions-for-western-blot#TBS-10x